mieweb/docs/content/functions/system-administration/system-controls/enabled-and-disabled-scheduled-jobs.md

 ### Auto Generation of Case (Step 2 of 2)

 This scheduled job adds a case number to the incidents reported from the portal.
 This is step 2 of a 2 step process.
 The standard recurrence is every 5 minutes.
 The system report that is utilized is "AddCasePerform_Verify".

+### cgi_datasend

+This scheduled job is used for auto fax routes previously held by datasend.
+This scheduled job can also be used to automatically print routes to network printers.
+This job should be enabled instead of datasend if the client only needs auto routed faxing.
+When this job is turned on, enable print and enable fax settings should be turned on.